 Boycotting elephant sanctuaries is ineffective because some rescue centers genuinely support elephants and depend on tourism money to care for them (releasing captive elephants back into the wild is very challenging).

-A half-day elephant sanctuary visit costs between $50 and $70, and a full-day visit costs double the amount.
-At about $15 per hour, I consider this experience moderately priced.
+A half-day elephant sanctuary visit costs between $50 and $70, and a full-day visit is double the amount.
+I booked with Happy Elephant Home and paid $50 for a half-day tour.

 See my Thailand trip expenses.

-Ethical elephant sanctuaries are typically located in forests and national parks where the animals have enough space to roam.
+- Ethical elephant sanctuaries are typically located in forests and national parks where the animals have enough space to roam.
+Almost all sanctuaries provide vehicle transportation, and the ride normally takes 30 minutes to 3 hours.

-- Book a sanctuary visit two days to a week in advance.
+- Book a sanctuary visit 2 days to a week in advance.
 For the popular Elephant Nature Park, you’ll need to book one to two months ahead (I booked too late, so I missed out and went with another organization).
+You only need to pack a few items to visit a sanctuary.

 How To Guide & Tips